Lunch & Dinner

 Feast’s menu changes on the first Tuesday of each month, and remains the same for both lunch and dinner, as well as in between.
 This keeps our menu seasonally appropriate and offers up the freshest ingredients possible at the height of their season.
 We hope this also keeps it interesting.
 It’s our hope that if we’re excited about the menu, you’ll be excited as well.

-Here’s the June menu; the July menu begins the first Tuesday in July, but by now you’re aware that things will just plain change at random intervals for a while.
+Here’s the August menu; the September menu begins the first Tuesday in September, but by now you’re aware that things will just plain change at random intervals for a while.
 Dishes with the § symbol are available in cryovac packaging for longer storage and boil-in-bag convenience.
 Simply boil water, reduce heat to simmer the water, and drop in the bag for about six minutes.
 Remove, open, plate, and enjoy.
 We offer this menu for curbside pickup or delivery.
 Delivery is available free within a four-mile radius, for $5 in a four- to seven-mile radius, and for $10 within a seven- to ten-mile radius.
-See the bottom of our home page for upcoming delivery runs to areas outside our normal area to a hub near you.
+See our home page for upcoming delivery runs to areas outside our normal area to a hub near you.

 Just Getting Started